cal-cs184-student/sp22-project-webpages-asdegoyeneche/proj4/index.md

 The results are super cool!
 We can also note that these aerodynamic forces also play a role even if there's no wind: if the cloth has some speed, then there will be aerodynamic forces which will slow it down.
 Below we show some cool examples where we simulated wind for some pinned cloths:

+Vertical cloth with 2 vertices pinned:

 <p align="center">
 <img src="./Figures/Wind_2pinned.gif" width="720">
 </p>

+Vertical cloth with all 4 vertices pinned:

 <p align="center">
 <img src="./Figures/Wind_4pinned.gif" width="720">